Child sex abuse victims sue Catholic Church, other groups in New York after change in law

-NEW YORK (Reuters) - Dozens of people in New York state who were victims of sexual abuse as children sued institutions including the Roman Catholic Church in New York on Wednesday, the first day a new law temporarily enabled them to file lawsuits over decades-old crimes.
+NEW YORK (Reuters) - Dozens of people in New York state who were sexually abused as children sued institutions, including the Roman Catholic Church, on Wednesday, the first day a new law temporarily enabled them to file lawsuits over decades-old crimes.

-About 85 people had filed lawsuits against the church in New York by late morning, according to New York County Supreme Court records.
-Most of them accuse priests of sexually abusing them as children and church leaders of covering up the priests’ crimes.
+About 85 people had filed lawsuits against the Church in New York by late morning, according to New York County Supreme Court records.
+Most of them accuse priests of sexually abusing them as children and Church leaders of covering up the priests’ crimes.

-The state’s landmark Child Victims Act includes a provision that, beginning Wednesday, lifts for one year a statute of limitations that had barred older complaints and which critics said was too restrictive.
-The law is expected to lead to hundreds of lawsuits against churches, schools and youth groups.
+The state’s landmark Child Victims Act includes a provision that lifts for one year a statute of limitations that had barred older complaints and which critics said was too restrictive.
+The law is expected to lead to hundreds of lawsuits against churches, schools and youth groups, as well as individuals.

-The change in the law means people of any age in New York state have a year to file a sexual abuse lawsuit against an alleged offender.
-Previously, most victims of childhood sexual abuse only had till the age of 23 to bring criminal charges or to seek damages in civil lawsuits.
+Previously, most victims of childhood sexual abuse only had until the age of 23 to bring criminal charges or to seek damages in civil lawsuits.

-New York Governor Andrew Cuomo, a Democrat, called these limits “antiquated” upon signing the measure into law in February.
+James Grein, now in his early 60s, was among those who sued the Church on Wednesday morning.
+He said that he was sexually abused as a child for years in New York and elsewhere by the priest who had baptized him, Theodore McCarrick, and sued the church for negligence.
+McCarrick would go on to become one of the most powerful figures in the church, serving as archbishop of Washington from 2001 to 2006.

-At least one woman who said she was sexually abused by the late Jeffrey Epstein sued the disgraced financier’s estate early on Wednesday, and more were expected to follow.
+The Vatican defrocked McCarrick in February after finding him guilty of sexually abusing children and adults, making him one of the most high-profile Church figures to be dismissed from the priesthood in modern times.

 The Roman Catholic Archdiocese of New York said in a statement on Wednesday that it had anticipated facing new lawsuits with the change in the law.